 TLS encryption can help protect web applications from data breaches and other attacks.
-Additionally, TLS-protected HTTPS is quickly becoming a standard practice for websites.
-For example, the Google Chrome browser is cracking down on non-HTTPS sites, and everyday Internet users are starting to become more wary of websites that do not feature the HTTPS padlock icon.
+Today, TLS-protected HTTPS is a standard practice for websites.
+The Google Chrome browser gradually cracked down on non-HTTPS sites, and other browsers have followed suit.
+Everyday Internet users are more wary of websites that do not feature the HTTPS padlock icon.

 There are three main components to what the TLS protocol accomplishes: Encryption, Authentication, and Integrity.

 For a website or application to use TLS, it must have a TLS certificate installed on its origin server (the certificate is also known as an "SSL certificate" because of the naming confusion described above).
 A TLS certificate is issued by a certificate authority to the person or business that owns a domain.
 The certificate contains important information about who owns the domain, along with the server's public key, both of which are important for validating the server's identity.